 If your customer experience is average, it’s nothing to write home—or write a review—about.
 If it’s terrible, you’ll get scathing reviews; if it’s excellent, you’ll get glowing ones.
 So how can you ensure more great reviews and fewer negative (or so-so) ones?
 Pay attention to the customer experience, especially as it relates to your customer service.

 One way to improve the customer service experience is to implement a cloud-based call center.
-Here are some ways putting your call center in the cloud can lead to happier customers.
+Here are some helpful call center best practices to create happier customers.

 - Maximize customer convenience.
 For example, if you use a system that can provide automated callbacks to customers, customers can receive a call at a time that’s best for them.